 In the acceleration phase, the limb is behind the body and moving to catch up, ankle moves into dorsiflexion.
 Both knees and hip continue to flex.

 This phase involves the shortening of the limb to clear ground.
 The ankle is in a neutral position and knee in maximum flexion.
 Hip continues to flex.

 Deceleration is last of swing phase.
 In this, the ankle is maintained in neutral, preparing for heel strike and knee moves to an almost full extension while the hip is in flexion.

 Double Support and Single Support

-Double support is the period in gait cycle when both feet are in contact with the floor.
-It occurs when one one limb is ending stance phase and the opposite limb begins stance phase.
-About 10 percent of gait cycle is spent in double support and it changes with speed.
+Double support is the period in the gait cycle when both feet are in contact with the floor.
+It occurs when one limb is ending the stance phase and the opposite limb begins stance phase.
+About 10 percent of the gait cycle is spent in double support and it changes with speed.
 Faster gait leads to less double support time and slower gait leads to more time in double support.

-Single Support is period when only one foot is in contact with the ground.
+Single Support is a period when only one foot is in contact with the ground.
 There are two periods of single support, right stance and left stance and

 Stride Length, Step and Cadence

 Stride length is the distance traveled in one stride i.e. between two consecutive heel strike of the same foot.
 The step is the period covered between heel strike of one foot to heel strike of opposite foot.

 Step length is the distance covered between heel strike of one limb and heel strike of the other limb.